alcluith/HappyFunction/README.md

 HappyFunction
 =============

-SML code to generate the chorus of Pharrel's "Happy"
+SML code to generate the chorus of Pharrel's "Happy" using a recursive function.

 Experimental hack mostly written on a train when out of practice, so not very elegant.